 Why pipeline reviews are vital

-Before diving into the how, let’s briefly touch on the why.
+Before diving into the how of conducting a productive pipeline review, let’s touch on the why.
 Sales pipeline reviews aren’t just about looking at numbers.
-They’re about identifying opportunities, uncovering risks, ensuring deals are progressing and supporting and coaching your sales team to improve their performance.
+They’re a visual representation that allows you to identify opportunities, uncover risks, ensure deals are progressing and support and coach your sales team to improve their performance.
 Without regular reviews, you’ll be blindsided by stalled deals, missed revenue, and a stagnating team.
 A strong pipeline review process ensures your team stays focused on the right deals and makes informed decisions to drive them forward.

 The first step to a high-impact pipeline review is to set clear goals.
 What are you trying to achieve in each session?
 For example, you may want to: